 What Is Deep Learning?

 Deep learning is a machine learning technique that uses multi-layer neural networks to automatically learn advanced features from data.
-AI, machine learning, and deep learning form a nested structure: deep learning is positioned as one technique within machine learning.
+The book Deep Learning treats deep learning as a field within machine learning and explains representation learning and multi-layer neural networks systematically.[1]

 The Nested Relationship: AI, ML, and Deep Learning